wkolowski/Type-Theory-Wishlist/README.md

 Record field names need not be globally unique.
 In case they clash, we can disambiguate manually.

+Note: for now, we use `RType` to denote the universe of record types.

 ```
 Point2D : RType := (x y : Nat)
 Point3D : RType := (x y z : Nat)